The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Introduction

 \subsection{Related Work and Models}

 The expiration model that we propose is not only a natural generalization of the sliding-window and other streaming models, it also pertains to numerous other topics in computer science, as we outline next.
-One example where general expirations arise is online monitoring settings.
+One example where general (i.e., non-consistent) expirations arise is online monitoring settings.
 Another example is computational economics and networking, where certificates or contracts are issued with known lengths/expirations, and must be managed by computer systems.
 Our results are applicable when one is willing to sacrifice accuracy (bounded approximation) to attain dramatic space improvements.

-\paragraph{Semi-online data structures.} In the study of dynamic data structures, the semi-online model allows for insertions and deletions where the time of deletion is provided at the time of insertion.
-Here, as opposed to the sketches we study, no approximation is generally allowed, and the focus is instead on reducing the running time of various operations.
+\subparagraph*{Semi-Online Data Structures.} In the study of dynamic data structures, the semi-online model allows for insertions and deletions where the time of deletion is provided at the time of insertion.
+Here, unlike the sketches we study, no approximation is generally allowed, and the focus is instead on reducing the running time of various operations.
 In particular, Dobkin and Suri~\cite{dobkin1991maintenance} employed the method of Bentely and Saxe~\cite{bentley1980decomposable} under a data structure that can be constructed in time $P(n)$ and can handle queries in time $Q(n)$, in order to handle insertions and deletions in this semi-online model in $\calO(\log n)$ time while increasing the query time to $\calO((P(n)/n + Q(n)) \log n)$.
-Several linear and near-linear space algorithmic improvements followed, where the focus is primarily on exact methods and improved update times, notably including Chan's work~\cite{chan2003semi}, which provided improvements for several problems in computational geometry, including discrete $1$-center in $2$ dimensions with slightly sublinear updates.
+Several linear and near-linear space algorithmic improvements followed, where the focus is primarily on exact methods and improved update times.
+Notably, Chan~\cite{chan2003semi} provided improvements for several problems in computational geometry, including discrete $1$-center in $2$ dimensions with slightly sublinear updates.